ui-model/ui-model/README.md

 Behind all of the above simple or intricate controls, is the simplest ***n* choose *1*** logic, which can be implemented in about 10 lines of code.
 This is the power of high-level abstraction.

-You have seen some controls with *n* choose *1* logic now, but can you list some UI controls with ***n* choose *k*** or ***toggle***?
+Now you have seen some controls with *n* choose *1* logic now, but can you list some UI controls with ***n* choose *k*** or ***toggle***?

-**ui-model** is an attempt to abstract the interactive logic from all ui controls.
-It does not limit to ui controls,

 ## the conceptual model of ui-model

 ![Architecture](./images/architecture.png)

 In the above conceptual model, ui-model is parallel to JavaScript frameworks and CSS frameworks.
 These three components are independent from each other.
-We can freely mix and match them.
+You can freely mix and match them.
 JavaScript framework is responsible for synchronizing model and view.
 CSS frameworks are responsible for presentation. ui-model is focused on interactive logic.

 We will also provide some binding libraries to reduce adaption complexity for popular frameworks, such as *ui-model-angular* for Angular and *ui-model-react* for React.
 We welcome the community distribute their own binding libraries.